vapor-community/PassKit/Sources/Passes/Passes.docc/DistributeUpdate.md

-# Building, Distributing, and Updating a Pass
+# Building, Distributing and Updating a Pass

 Build a distributable pass and distribute it to your users or update an existing pass.